Force over Distance: Chapter 50

 “No sir,” she said.
 “Let’s get you up.
 TJ can—”

 Young shook his head.
-“I just need a minute, lieutenant.”
+“I just need a minute.”

 “Is it the doc?”
 James asked.
 She glanced along the corridor.
 “How’d it go last night?”

-James curled into herself, braced for bad news.
-Her fingers absently traced the ring of bruises at the base of her neck.
+James braced for bad news.
+Her fingers traced the ring of bruises at the base of her neck.

-“He can’t speak English,” Young continued.
-“He’s only speaking Ancient, and I—” he stopped himself, searching for an alternative to all he couldn’t say.
+“He can’t speak English,” Young continued, “he’s only speaking Ancient, and I—” he searched for an alternative to all he couldn’t say.
 “He’s not himself.
-He’s too agreeable.
 Too polite.
-He should be acting like a complete bastard, but he just, he—” Young trailed off hopelessly.
+He should be acting like a complete bastard, but he just, he—” Young trailed off.

-“Well,” James whispered, her gaze still concerned.
-“No offense, sir, but you look terrible.
+“Well,” James said, “no offense, sir, but you look terrible.
 Maybe he was feeling sorry for you.”

 “You on shift right now?”
 James asked him.